top of page

 FEMA graphic of potential consequences of natural hazards - power disruption, businesses being closed, food spoilage, medical devices

-Residents and visitors should be aware of their vulnerabilities and know what to do before, during, and after these hazards strike to remain healthy and safe.
-Click on the hazard icons below to learn about these conditions, the risks associated with each, and steps to take to be well-prepared for all hazards.
+Click on the hazard icons below to learn about these conditions, the risks associated with each, and the steps to take to be well-prepared before, during, and after they strike.

-Green and white extreme heat icon
+Green and white flooding icon

 bottom of page